Equestria: History

-Under Princess Celestia and Luna, Equestria was able to focus greater magic and resources on its development, despite the emergence of threats like the evil Lord Tirek, Discord, and wars between ponies and the Changeling Hive.
-Under the princesses, Equestria was transformed from a feudal kingdom into a superpower with an advanced economy.
-Six legendary ponies wielded the Elements of Harmony to defend Equestria from these threats, and planted the Tree of Harmony so other generations would be able to do the same.
+Under Princess Celestia and Luna, Equestria could focus greater magic and resources on its development despite the emergence of threats like the evil centaur Lord Tirek, the chaos god Discord, and wars between ponies and the shapeshifting Changeling Hive.
+Under the princesses, Equestria was transformed into a regional superpower.
+Six legendary ponies wielded the Elements of Harmony to defend Equestria from these threats and planted the Tree of Harmony so other generations could do the same.
 The status quo remained unchanged until the corruption of Princess Luna, who transformed into Nightmare Moon with the intent of plunging Equestria into eternal night.
-This culminated in the one thousand-year exile of Nightmare Moon, who later returned as Princess Luna.
+This culminated in Celestia banishing her own sister to the moon for a millennium, creating a pattern of maria on the surface that resembled the head of a unicorn, creating the legend of "the mare in the moon" a play on the man in the moon.
+After 1,000 years of exile, Nightmare moon returned, only to be defeated by the Mane Six.
+After her defeat, she returned to being Princess Luna.

-In Equestria's early history, the northern Crystal Empire was ruled by Princes Amore.
-Later the tyrannical King Sombra took over the kingdom, and enslaved the Crystal Ponies.
-After Sombra was defeated by Celestia and Luna with the magical Crystal Heart, he cursed the Crystal Empire to disappear, which it did for one thousand years.
-The Crystal Empire later reappeared, and was ruled by Princess Cadence and her husband Shining Armor.
+In Equestria's early history, the northern Crystal Empire was ruled by Princess Amore.
+Later, the tyrannical King Sombra took over the kingdom and enslaved the Crystal Ponies.
+After Celestia and Luna defeated Sombra with the magical Crystal Heart, he cursed the Crystal Empire to disappear, which it did for one thousand years.
+The Crystal Empire later reappeared and was ruled by Princess Cadance and her husband, Shining Armor.

-By the end of Friendship is Magic, rule of Equestria passed down to Princess Twilight Sparkle.
-The reign of Twilight Sparkle brought about increases of peace, prosperity, hope and love, as Princess Twilight continued her scientific research and made her diplomatic mission to spread the friendship to every creature in need.
-Throughout Equestria's history, it remains distant but mostly friendly relations with the other nations like the Zebras and Yaks.
+By the end of Friendship is Magic, the rule of Equestria was passed down to Princess Twilight Sparkle.
+The reign of Twilight Sparkle brought about increases in peace, prosperity, hope, and love as Princess Twilight continued her magical research and made her diplomatic mission to spread friendship to every creature in need.
+Throughout Equestria's history, it has maintained distant but mostly friendly relations with other nations like the Zebras and Yaks.

 The period after the return of Princess Luna through the ascendancy of Twilight Sparkle is the era most detailed by the main comics, television series, and video games.
-It is therefore fully canonical, according to the show writers.
+It is, therefore, fully canonical, according to the showwriters.